BornToBeRoot/NETworkManager/README.md

 NETworkManager uses free code signing provided by [SignPath.io](https://signpath.io/) and a free code signing certificate from [SignPath Foundation](https://signpath.org/).

-The binaries and the installer are built on [AppVeyor](https://ci.appveyor.com/project/BornToBeRoot/networkmanager) from the [GitHub repository](https://github.com/BornToBeRoot/NETworkManager/blob/main/appveyor.yml).
+The binaries and installer are built on [AppVeyor](https://ci.appveyor.com/project/BornToBeRoot/networkmanager) directly from the [GitHub repository](https://github.com/BornToBeRoot/NETworkManager/blob/main/appveyor.yml).
-The build artifacts are sent automatically to [SignPath.io](https://signpath.io/) via webhook and signed after manual approval by the maintainer.
-The signed binaries are then uploaded to the [GitHub release](https://github.com/BornToBeRoot/NETworkManager/releases).
+Build artifacts are automatically sent to [SignPath.io](https://signpath.io/) via webhook, where they are signed after manual approval by the maintainer.
+The signed binaries are then uploaded to the [GitHub releases](https://github.com/BornToBeRoot/NETworkManager/releases) page.

 ## Privacy Policy